-The primary intent of The University of Texas MD Anderson Cancer Center Hospital Administrative Fellowship Program is to offer early careerists an opportunity to develop their leadership style and to use their skills and competencies in the day-to-day operations of a large, academic, specialty not-for-profit hospital.
+MD Anderson’s Administrative Fellowship Program offers early careerists an opportunity to develop their leadership style and to use their skills and competencies in the day-to-day operations of a large, academic, specialty not-for-profit hospital.
 The fellowship is a comprehensive, multidisciplinary program that consists of operational rotations and a diverse set of projects tailored to each fellow.
 Project-based in nature, the fellowship enables the fellow and the designated preceptor to determine the appropriate project portfolio through a concentration option that ensures a learning environment and the ability to translate academic theory into practice.
-Since the fellows are at MD Anderson to learn and grow as healthcare professionals, they will plan their goals and objectives for the year and will refine these goals throughout the year with their preceptor.
+Since the fellows are at MD Anderson to learn and grow as health care professionals, they will plan their goals and objectives for the year and will refine these goals throughout the year with their preceptor.

 Learn about the intricacies of a unique academic medical center

-The administrative fellowship offers an opportunity to learn about the structure, philosophy, values and mission of the organization.
-MD Anderson is a part of The University of Texas System and focuses on cancer prevention, research, education and patient care.
-With a closed medical faculty, fellows learn about the interrelations of the medical center components in an environment that supports and encourages learning.
+The administrative fellowship offers an opportunity to learn about the structure, philosophy, values and mission of the MD Anderson, which is part of The University of Texas System.
+Fellows will learn about the interrelations of the medical center components in an environment that supports and encourages learning.

 Rotate through key departments

-Fellows are immediately welcomed to be a part of the senior operations team.
 Fellows spend time shadowing key leaders to gain perspective on the day-to-day challenges and decisions faced.
-Also, fellows work closely with the senior operations team on projects that further the organization’s goals.
+Fellows will also work closely with Operations Administrative Team (OAT) on projects that further the organization’s goals.

 Choose a concentration and be partnered with an executive mentor